Hi world. I have a million things going on this month, so ACTUAL short reviews for once.

 Format: novel.
 Genre: adventure, thriller.
 Rating: 3/3

 This is my new favorite appearance of neuroscience in fiction by several miles, and that’s before the murders begin.
-It’s a relatively reasonable extrapolation of what might happen if a sudden pandemic causes widespread locked-in syndrome, and the ensuing throwing of money at the problem.
-Plus it’s always off to a good start when there’s a dead body by page 3, and half the suspects are kind of robots.
+It’s a relatively reasonable extrapolation of what might happen if a sudden pandemic causes widespread locked-in syndrome, and the ensuing throwing-of-money at the problem.
+Plus it’s always off to a good start when there’s a dead body by page 3, and half the suspects are humans remotely piloting android bodies that they can swap out for other bodies at any time.
 The handling of the various (non-comprehensive) ethical issues in the use of what are basically prosthetic bodies is stellar.
 Besides my professional bias, it was also just a really great story!

 Format: novel.
 Genre: thriller, mystery.
 Rating: 3/3 and a leading contender for stand alone novel of the year already

 Angel Catbird Vol 2, Margaret Atwood and co